|Type of tour:||Guided|

 Day 9: Phang Nga – Koh Yao Noi (19 miles/30 km)

 This morning we transfer to Phuket and start our ride once we turn off the busy highway.
 We ride on a quiet road past mangroves to the pier where we catch our boat to Koh Yao Noi island.
 Once on land we’ll explore this paradise island as we take a dirt road to a view point and then ride through fishing villages and past rice fields and mangroves.
 We overnight at a homestay with a local fishing family in their traditional home.
 In the evening we'll head to the night market and try some local favourites, including roti.
-Meals: BLD.
+Meals: breakfast, lunch, and dinner.

 Day 10: Koh Yao Noi - Krabi (16 miles/25 km)